 4. Minimum Balance

-- Savings Account: Low balance required
+- Savings Account: Low minimum balance

-- Current Account: High balance required
+- Current Account: Higher minimum balance

 5. Overdraft Facility